 I believe that the future of image editing is going to be much easier and quicker.
 Sooner rather than later everyone will be able to achieve great color edits through a much more simplified interfaces.
 Most interfaces we have now are pretty much two decades old.
 That’s not right.
 I believe image editing is about to become democratised and LUTs will play a big role in that.
 Great color edits for the masses is were we’re heading.
 Deadlines are constantly becoming tighter and that requires faster solutions.
 LUTs will be there to help you achieve your deadlines.

 Thanks, Goran.
-Anyone who wants to know more about should visit Lutify.me to browse through the full range of effects and packages available – and look out for a review soon on Life after Photoshop.
+Anyone who wants to know more about LUTs should visit the Lutify.me website to browse through the full range of effects and packages available.
+See also this Lutify.me review.